-Matt McLaughlin is a litigator who focuses his practice on complex business disputes and international arbitration.
-He represents a range of clients in state and federal courts throughout the U.S. as well as before domestic and international arbitral bodies.
+Matt McLaughlin is a litigator who focuses his practice on complex business disputes and trade secret and restrictive covenant litigation.
+He represents a range of clients in state and federal courts throughout the U.S.

 I work closely with my clients to resolve their disputes as well as to develop strategies to minimize future litigation risk.
 Today, I concentrate on four main areas.

-I represent private investment partnerships, hedge funds, private equity funds and other alternative investment vehicles in a variety of disputes across the U.S. and frequently work with offshore funds and liquidators in the British Virgin Islands and Cayman Islands.
+I represent private investment partnerships, hedge funds, private equity funds and other alternative investment vehicles in a variety of disputes across the U.S. I also frequently work with offshore funds and liquidators in the British Virgin Islands and Cayman Islands.

-I am currently representing an international financial services company in several multi-billion dollar disputes involving residential mortgage-backed securities (RMBS).
-I also have substantial experience representing and defending corporations, as well their executives and directors, in connection with SEC investigations and litigation, FINRA arbitrations, and complex private securities litigation.
+I am currently representing an international financial services company in several multi-billion-dollar disputes involving residential mortgage-backed securities (RMBS).
+I also have substantial experience representing and defending corporations, as well as their executives and directors, in connection with SEC investigations and litigation, FINRA arbitrations and complex private securities litigation.

 I anticipate that private investment funds will continue to see an increase in regulatory scrutiny and litigation exposure, often based on untested theories of liability.